brunosilvano/mott/www/lib/NeutriumJS.thermo.IAPWS97/README.md

 ## Testing

-NeutriumJS Steam is currently tested using all applicable tests provided in the IAWPS papers listed above.
+NeutriumJS Steam is currently tested using all applicable tests provided in the IAPWS papers listed above.
 To run the tests, after cloning the repo install all npm and bower dependencies then run the default gulp task.

 ## Donations